ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 ## Context
 [*Objective Optional*](https://kiriyai.itch.io/objective-optional) was created for the [2025 Shovel Jam](https://itch.io/jam/shovel-jam-2025) and marks the first published game by **Fuzzy Stego Studio**.

 The theme for the Jam was "Just Get Started".
-The rough idea

 ## Approach